Scopique/sadi/README.md

 Specifying the _reset_ argument as the only argument to the comand will remove the existing post in the lobby channel and repost it at the very bottom of the channel.
 Use this to ensure that the reactions are placed as the last entry in the channel.

 You can remove the post and the lobby reference from the bot by using the _remove_ command as the only argument.
 This will de-register the channel as the lobby, and will remove the confirmation post.

+__!admin refresh [override]__

+Using the _refresh_ command will attempt to re-download a local copy of the API data.
+By default, this is on a 24 hour limit timer so as not to overload good graces of the API.
+Adding the _override_ parameter to the end of the command, however, will force the bot to pull a refresh regardless of the timer.
+Please use sparingly.

+__!admin cleanup__

+In order to prevent the bot from constantly pinging the API and to perform a data reorganization for the bot operations, S.A.D.I. will cache a local copy of the latest API data for ships, objects, and locations.
+Part of this process involves transforming the API data into a "flatter" structure that's quicker and easier for the bot to use.
+This process is called _cleaning the data_.
+This is automatically performed at the end of a _refresh_ operation, but should you need to convert the raw data files into the useable format, this command can be executed manually.
+If the files are up to date, then this process will simply overwrite the useable files with the exact same data.